COVID-19 RESPONSE

 • Currently Enrolled Families that self-define as essential workers must contact us to confirm their child(ren)’s attendance.

-• Enrollment for New Families — including Essential Workers who wish to attend now or those seeking enrolment at a later date — must take the necessary steps associate with our enrolment and admissions process.
+• Enrollment for New Families — including Essential Workers who wish to attend now or those seeking enrollment at a later date — must take the necessary steps associate with our enrollment and admissions process.
 We are in the process of updating our application to include Essential/Emergency Care criteria.
 For the time being, please indicate your intention for immediate enrollment in the notes section and we will expedite your application and confirm needed details.